sbrycebarker/Star-Wars-Planets/README.md

   * Javascript
   * HTML5
   * CSS3
+  * Swapi.co
+  * Openweathermap

-It uses Swapi.co for the information on the planets and it uses openweatherapi for simulated weather information that fits each planet.
+It uses Swapi.co for the information on the planets and it uses an openweathermap for simulated weather information that fits each planet.